slidevjs/slidev/docs/guide/syntax.md

 # Basic Syntax

-Slides are written within **a single Markdown file** as its entry.
-By default, it is named `slides.md`, but you can change it by passing the file path as an argument to [the CLI commands](../builtin/cli).
+Slides are written within **a single Markdown file**, which is called a **Slidev Markdown**.
+A presentation has a Slidev Markdown as its entry, which is `./slides.md` by default, but you can change it by passing the file path as an argument to [the CLI commands](../builtin/cli).

-In a Slidev Markdown file, not only [the basic Markdown features](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) can be used as usual, Slidev also provides additional features to enhance your slides.
+In a Slidev Markdown, not only [the basic Markdown features](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) can be used as usual, Slidev also provides additional features to enhance your slides.
 This section covers the most basic ones to get you started, while the rest are covered as [features](/features).

 ## Slide Separators